Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/15-computer-vision.md

 In this lab, you have completed:

 + Opened the cloned folder in Visual Studio Code
-+ Provisioned a Cognitive Services resource
++ Provisioned a Azure AI services resource
 + Prepared to use the Azure AI Vision SDK
 + Viewed the images you will analyze
 + Analyzed an image to suggest a caption